 Training in the safe use of the equipment may be required and should where practical be supplied by the companies providing the equipment.

-The equipment will be maintained to ensure that it remains in good condition by the Caretaker/Site Manager/or will be under contract for maintenance and repairs either via Telford & Wrekin Council, the Supplier or an alternative competent maintenance provider.
+The equipment will be maintained to ensure that it remains in good condition by the Caretaker or will be under contract for maintenance and repairs either via Telford & Wrekin Council, the Supplier or an alternative competent maintenance provider.

 It is the responsibility of the person using the equipment to ensure it is in a safe condition before using it.
 They may require instruction and/or training before the initial use to know how to undertake the checks.

-Where any faults are noted with equipment, this must be taken out of use immediately and brought to the attention of the Caretaker/Site Manager or other appropriate manager for action.
+Where any faults are noted with equipment, this must be taken out of use immediately and brought to the attention of the Caretaker or other appropriate manager for action.

 The school keeps a record of the inspections and checks that are made to all equipment.
 The log/record is kept in the Caretaker/Site Manager’s Office.